Skip to content

 common:engflow --bes_instance_name=alpha

-5. Open the cluster UI and verify you can see new invocations on your tenant.
+4. Open the cluster UI and verify you can see new invocations on your tenant.
 If you have access to multiple tenants, you can filter invocations by instance name.
+Remember to log out and back in if you have made changes to the roles/permissions.